MarcelaLePortfolio/motherboard-systems-hq/PHASE11_BUNDLING_STEP3A_STATUS.md

 Goals:

-See how /bundle.js is currently built (if at all) via package.json scripts.
+See how /bundle.js is currently built via package.json scripts.

 Inspect public/js/dashboard-bundle-entry.js to understand its current role.